 - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
-Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a qualified projector lamp for lamp replacement. - If lamp replacement is performed while the projector is suspended upside-down from the ceiling, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - Ensure good ventilation when handling broken lamps.
+Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a qualified projector lamp for lamp replacement. - If lamp replacement is performed while the projector is suspended upside-down, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - Ensure good ventilation when handling broken lamps.
 We recommend that you use respirators, safety glasses, goggles or face shield and wear protective clothing such as gloves. - 1.
 Turn the power off and disconnect the projector from the power outlet.
-If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
-Loosen the screws that secure the lamp cover on the sides of the projector until the lamp cover loosens.
+If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled.

+2. Loosen the screw(s) that secure the lamp cover on the side of the projector until the lamp cover loosens.
-3. Remove the lamp cover from the projector.

-Do not turn the power on with the lamp cover open.
+- 3. Remove the lamp cover from the projector. - Do not turn the power on with the lamp cover open. - Do not insert your fingers between the lamp and the projector.
+The sharp edges inside the projector may cause injuries - 4.
+Remove the safety mylar. - 5.
+Disconnect the lamp connector.

-- 4. Disconnect the lamp connector. - 5.
-Loosen the screw that secures the lamp. - 6.
-Lift the handle so that it stands up. - 7.
-Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+- 6. Loosen the screw(s) that secure the inner lamp. - 7.
+Lift the handle so that it stands up.

+8. Use the handle to slowly pull the lamp out of the projector.

+- Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
 The sharp edges inside the projector may cause injuries.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 8.
-As shown in the figure, insert the new lamp.
-Align the lamp connector and 2 sharp points with the projector and push the lamp a bit into the locked position. - 9.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 9.
 Insert the lamp connector.

-10. Tighten the screw that secures the lamp.
+- 10. Tighten the screw(s) that secures the lamp.

-II.
-Ensure the handle is fully laid flat and locked in place.
+- 11. Ensure the handle is fully laid flat and locked in place.

+- 0

-- Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 12.
-Replace the lamp cover on the projector.
+- Loose screw may cause a bad connection, which could result in malfunction.

+- Do not over tighten the screw.

+- 12. Connect the lamp connector.

+- 13. Put the safety mylar back to the top.